-If you have an idea that would benefit education in the Fac upon ulty of Mathematics, bring your idea forward by submitting? proposal.
+If you have an idea that would benefit education in the Faculty of Mathematics, bring your idea forward by submitting a proposal.
 Proposal forms are available on the MEF office door and on the MEF web site.
 Proposals are due on Wednesday October 27 at 5pm, and can be returned by slipping the form under the MEF office door.